holadepo/docs/astro/cli/astro-dev-upgrade-check.md

 ## Usage

-Use this command only if the DAGs in your Astro project were imported from another Airflow project on version 1.14-1.15.
+Use this command only if the DAGs in your Astro project were imported from another open source or commercial Airflow project on version 1.14-1.15.
 The command is compatible with all supported versions of [Astro Runtime](runtime-image-architecture.md).

+After starting your project with [`astro dev start`](cli/astro-dev-start.md), run:

 ```sh
 astro dev upgrade-check
 ```

+If the upgrade check was successful, the CLI does not return a response.
+If your DAGs are incompatible with Airflow 2.0, the CLI produces a list of compatibility issues and steps for how to fix them.